-- 1. Write a Python program that reads 10 integers from keyboard and prints the average of even numbers and odd numbers separately - 2.
-Write a Python program that prints the grade of a student when internal and external marks are given.
-A candidate is declared Failed (Grade = F), if Total marks < 50 or External marks < 25.
-If a candidate is passed, then Grade is given as follows: - 3.
-Create a table in MySQL that stores the status of devices in a house with the following data (Device ID, Device Name and Device State, last altered date and time).
+1. Write a Python program that reads 10 integers from keyboard and prints the average of even numbers and odd numbers separately

+2. Create a table in MySQL that stores the status of devices in a house with the following data (Device ID, Device Name and Device State, last altered date and time).
 Now write a Python program that reads and alters the state of a given device.
-The date format is "YYYY-MM-DD:HH-mm-ss" where mm is minutes and ss is seconds. - 4.
-Write a Python program that loads all the states of the devices into a dictionary from the table mentioned above. - 5.
-Write a Python program that reads a page from internet and prints it on the screen. - 6.
-Write a Python program that reads and modifies an XML file - 7.
-Write a Python program that reads and alters JSON data from a database table - 8.
-Write a client-server Python program that uses socket connection to implement a time server.
-The client will connect to the server and the server sends the current time as "YYYY-MM-DD:HH-mm-ss" format.
-This value should be printed on the client side. - 9.
-Write a Python program that generates 10 random numbers and stores them in a text file one per line.
-Now write another Python program that reads this data into a list and shows them - 10.
-Write a program that reads key-value pair data from a file and stores them in a database table - 11.
-Write a Python program that reads a time string in the format of "YYYY-MM-DD:HH-mm-ss" and prints its components separately. - 12.
+The date format is "YYYY-MM-DD:HH-mm-ss" where mm is minutes and ss is seconds.

+3.A) Write a Python program that reads a page from internet and prints it on the screen.

+B)Write a Python program that reads and modifies an XML file

+- 4 A).
+Write a Python program that reads and alters JSON data from a database table - B) Write a client-server Python program that uses socket connection to implement a time server.
+The client will connect to the server and the server sends the current time as "YYYY-MM-DD:HHmm-ss" format.
+This value should be printed on the client side. - 5.A) Write a Python program that generates 10 random numbers and stores them in a text file one per line.
+Now write another Python program that reads this data into a list and shows them - B) Write a program that reads key-value pair data from a file and stores them in a database table 6 - 6 A).
+Write a Python program that reads a time string in the format of "YYYY-MM-DD:HH-mm-ss" and prints its components separately. - B).
 Write a Python program that reads data from a table and writes it to a text file using tab as field separator and new line as record separator and vice versa.